-Level 3 investments include real estate, infrastructure, private equity, private debt, certain public equities and some derivative contracts.
+Level 3 investments include real estate, infrastructure, private equity, private debt and certain public securities.
 For these investments, trading activity is infrequent and fair values are derived using valuation techniques.
 The significant inputs used in the pricing models, such as occupancy rates, capitalization rates and discount rates are either non-observable or based on significant assumptions.

-Changes in the fair value of level 3 investments during 2019 are as follows:
+Changes in the fair value of level 3 investments during 2022 are as follows: